costajob/ruby-app-servers/README.md

 wrk -t 4 -c 100 -d 30s --timeout 2000 http://127.0.0.1:9292/10
 ```

-#### Firt 10.000 numbers
+#### First 10.000 numbers
 ```
 wrk -t 4 -c 100 -d 30s --timeout 2000 http://127.0.0.1:9292/10000
 ```

 ## Tested Application Servers
-I tested against the following application servers in standalone configuration:
+The following application servers are tested:

 ### Puma
 [Puma](http://puma.io/) is a concurrent application server crafted by Evan Phoenix.
-The original idea from Mongrel HTTP Parser was extended to make use of Ruby native threads to get a fast and really concurrent (on non-GIL Ruby implementations) application server.
-Puma relies on the pre-forking model to grant parallelism on MRI.
+The original idea from Mongrel HTTP Parser was extended to make it compatible with Rack-era.
+Puma offers the threads-pool and the pre-forking models to grant parallelism on both MRI and JRuby.

 #### Bootstrap:
 ```